cuiziteng/ICCV_MAET/README.md

 ## Citation
+If our work help to your research, please cite our paper~ ^-^, thx.
 ```
 @InProceedings{Cui_2021_ICCV,
     author    = {Cui, Ziteng and Qi, Guo-Jun and Gu, Lin and You, Shaodi and Zhang, Zenghui and Harada, Tatsuya},